Steps To Take After You Execute Your Estate Plan

 Marriage, Divorce, or Death of Spouse

 The presence of a spouse has a significant impact on your life, finances, and the way that your assets will be distributed following your death.
 There are a variety of different marriage-related scenarios that can incite a change in your estate plan.
-If you have recently gotten married, you may wish to reflect this change in your estate plan, naming your spouse as a primary beneficiary of your estate.
+If you have recently married, you may wish to reflect this change in your estate plan, naming your spouse as a primary beneficiary of your estate.
 Perhaps you have gotten recently remarried and want to ensure that any children from your first marriage are accounted for as well as your new spouse.

 Additionally, after getting married, it is important to note that your new spouse will automatically become the beneficiary of several assets of your estate.
 For example, you may hold assets with joint ownership with “rights of survivorship” including real estate or bank accounts, for instance.
 In the event of your death, the ownership of these assets will pass directly to your surviving spouse.
 If you have a pension or retirement account, your spouse may be automatically entitled to receive a portion of these benefits regardless of your beneficiary designation.
 It is important to keep these factors in consideration when creating and reviewing your estate plan following a recent marriage.